 All Sunday School classes meet from 9:45 to 10:45 a.m.

-If you're looking for a class of about 25-35 people, teenagers to seventies, who seriously study God's word and seek to serve each other, come and visit us.
+The Community Class is a class of approximately 35-40 people, teenagers to seventies, who seriously study God's word and seek to serve each other, come and visit us.
 We're friendly, diverse, and enjoy loving God together.
 We have rotating teachers who use a variety of teaching styles.
 We hope to welcome you and serve you.

 Contact: David Dean (firstname.lastname@example.org, 403-2013)